-Having said all this, I still think St. Brown’s range is late-first to early-second round.
-I would be open to using a first-round pick on St. Brown.
+Having said all this, I still think St. Brown’s range is early Round 2 to Round 3.
+I would be open to using a late first-round pick on St. Brown.
 However, for NFL teams, it depends on how his size and athletic ceiling are perceived.
-In that range, teams like the Ravens, Packers, Colts, Jets, and Lions would all greatly benefit from his addition.
+In his wide range, teams like the Ravens, Packers, Colts, Jets, Lions, and Washington would all greatly benefit from his addition.

 Stuck behind the highest echelon of receivers in the 2021 NFL Draft, St. Brown doesn’t always get the recognition he deserves.
 He may not have quite as much athletic upside as some receivers.
 Nevertheless, he still has an enticing combination of refinement and withstanding potential, and he can be a scheme-versatile starter with multi-phase playmaking ability.
 Those are the best kinds of investments.